dgtoan/PTIT-Quiz-Backend/README.md

-#Backend of the PTIT Quiz web
+# Backend of the PTIT Quiz web
+Java Spring Boot + MySQL